Chnagahn - Bug Pot Party

 Come and sit!
-All who eat the Chnagahn are friends here!Chnagahn is a hot stew served in large cauldrons kept over open fires with raw ingredients dipped into the broth to boil before consumption.
+All who eat the Chnagahn are friends here!Chnagahn is a hot stew served in large cauldrons over open fires, with raw ingredients dipped into the broth to cook them before eating.
 It is a popular dish across Araea as more than just a meal.
-To host an Chnagahn is an event, eaten in groups or enjoyed at parties and celebrations.
+To host an Chnagahn is an event, eaten in groups, or enjoyed at parties and celebrations.
 Around the Chnagahn, feuds are forgotten, and bonds of kinships strengthened.
 It is eaten at marriages, funerals, and many other occasions.

 Some chefs insist on the traditional recipe for Chnagahn and consider any alterations to this age-old recipe to be sacrilegious.
 Brawls have broken out between competing schools of culinary thought over what kind of ingredients are acceptable.
 Everyone has an opinion of how Chnagahn is supposed to be served - everyone.Other ingredients are added raw or with minimal preparation.
 They are submerged into the stew either piece by piece and eaten individually, or left in the stew to boil and eaten later.
 The common variant of Chnagahn use skewered insects, diced or whole slug-fish, a variety of mushrooms and fungi, lizard organs, and thinly sliced meat.
 Many chefs have their own favorites they include, like spiders or other kinds of meat when available.

 Traditions and Customs

 The larger the party, the larger the pot The size of the Chnagahn is a way to display one's wealth and generosity.
 People compete with one another about who can host the best Chnagahn as a sort of social status sparring.
 Competing chefs must be wary not to go bigger than what they can manage: there is nothing worse than watery Chnagahn.Informal Chnagahn are community affairs.
 Neighbors or work-teams all contribute to the ingredients needed to dip into the boiling pot, while one or two people prepare the broth and fire.
-Those skilled in the task typically end up reprising the role and are greatly appreciated for their particular talent for preparing their part of the meal.
+Those skilled in the task typically end up reprising the role and are much appreciated for their particular talent for preparing their part of the meal.
 People who decline to attend the Chnagahn are only excused once.
-Those who do so repeatedly lose standing in their community and people begin to look on them with suspicion.
+Those who do so repeatedly lose standing in their community, and people begin to look on them with suspicion.
 The whispers start: "he doesn't like Chnagahn".

 A common way to end a feud or quarrel is to invite the other party to host a Chnagahn together.
 The ensuing feast is a carefully choreographed ritual, where the feuding parties are expected to sit together, drink together and eat together.
 At the end of a successful Chnagahn and in the eyes of all those there to witness it, the feud is put to rest.
 It is considered exceptionally poor form to dig it back up after such a feast.